Racism in Quebec: Residential schools in Quebec in the 19th and 20th centuries

 Between 1883 and 1996, 139 boarding schools funded by the Federal Government and run by religious groups operated in the country.
 It is estimated that over 6,000 children died in these institutions from malnutrition, diseases, maltreatment, and neglect.

-Anthropologists Steckley and Cummins note that the endemic abuses—emotional, physical, and sexual—for which the system is now well-known "could easily qualify as the worst thing Europeans did to the natives in Canada."
+Anthropologists John Steckley and Cummins note that the endemic abuses—emotional, physical, and sexual—for which the system is now well-known "could easily qualify as the worst thing Europeans did to the natives in Canada."
 Punishments were often brutal and cruel, sometimes even life-threatening or lethal.
 Children were sometimes pinned needles in their tongues for speaking in their native languages, made to eat their vomit if they were sick, and had their genitals inspected.
 The term "Sixties Scoop" (also known as "Canada's Scoops") refers to the Canadian practice, which began in the 1960s and continued until the late 1980s, of taking ("scooping up") children from Indigenous villages in Canada from their families for foster care or adoption.

 Boarding schools aimed to eliminate indigenous language and culture, replacing them with Christian beliefs.
 Pictured is the boarding school at Fort Resolution, NWT.

 Most residential schools closed in the 1970s, with the last one closing in 1996.
 Criminal and civil lawsuits against the government and churches began in the late 1980s and shortly after the last residential school closed.
 By 2002, the number of lawsuits had exceeded 10,000.
 In the 1990s, starting with the United Church, the churches that ran the residential schools began to issue formal apologies.
 In 1998, the Canadian government issued the Statement of Reconciliation, committing CAD $350 million in support of a community-based healing strategy to address the healing needs of individuals, families, and communities arising from the legacy of physical and sexual abuse in residential schools.
 The money was used to launch the Aboriginal Healing Foundation.

 In 2007, the government, churches, and the Assembly of First Nations and Inuit organizations reached the Indian Residential Schools Settlement Agreement, which acknowledged the physical and sexual abuses suffered by students and established a Truth and Reconciliation Commission to document the history and lasting impacts of the schools.
 Canadian Prime Minister Justin Trudeau described the forced assimilation of Indigenous minors in these boarding schools as Canada's "greatest mistake".
 Over 1,200 unmarked graves were recently discovered on the grounds of these former institutions.